V-E-O/speedrack/docs/setup.rst

 .. note:: This setting alone does not actually change how Speedrack **parses** requests.
 Rather, this tells Speedrack that when it **generates** a URL, it should prefix it with the provided string.
 This means that when the client clicks a link or requests a stylesheet in the original response, the new request is pointed at the right location.

+Speedrack also needs to be told where the URLs it generates in the emails it sends should point.
+The variable ``EMAIL_URL_PREFIX`` should be set to the external URL of the application, and then when a link is generated for email, the relative path that's generated will be joined with this base for a complete URL.

 Task definitions and behavior
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~